Q&A: What is on the menu of the EU’s new Vision for Agriculture and Food?

 Alongside the publication of the Vision, the Commission is turning the strategic dialogue group into a permanent advisory body called the European Board on Agriculture and Food (EBAF).
 The board is charged with providing high-level advice to the Commission on work following the report and helping to develop the Vision.

 The hope is to sustain a “new culture of dialogue, trust and multi-stakeholder participation” among the actors of the food supply chain and civil society, as well as with the Commission.
-The Commission is currently in the process of choosing which stakeholders will have a seat on this board, which will be finalised in the coming weeks.
+The EBAF has already had its first meeting, and will continue to regularly meet over the course of this next 5-year political cycle.

-Making a mistake with the Vision early on could have far-reaching consequences.
+The way that the Commission enacts this new policy blueprint will have far-reaching consequences for the future of the sector.
 Not only could decisions impact how farmers view the EU, they could also affect whether the bloc meets its environmental targets and test the tentative trust the Commission has tried so hard to cultivate with the agrifood community, particularly in the aftermath of the Mercosur trade deal.

 Going forward, the Vision will be a litmus test for the success of the strategic dialogue and whether that is a policy tool that can be leveraged elsewhere in the Commission.
 The Commission has already announced similar dialogues in other sectors, signalling that this could be an important tool for policy making in the future, and that means it is worth paying attention to the way this process unfolds.